What is CoolSculpting? A Complete Guide for Orlando Patients…

-The majority of patients find the procedure to be painless.
+Many patients find the procedure to be largely painless.
 Aside from the tugging sensation caused by an applicator’s suction, most patients feel very little since the cold tends to numb the skin.
 Most patients are able to relax during a treatment or do other tasks, like checking email.

 CoolSculpting does not require downtime.

 Unlike liposuction and some other fat reduction methods, CoolSculpting requires no downtime whatsoever.
 Patients can resume normal activities, including work and exercise, immediately after a treatment.

 CoolSculpting offers fat reduction.

 The cells removed through cryolipolysis do not grow back, and even if patients gain a little weight after the procedure, the weight tends to be distributed evenly.
 Thus, patients who have struggled to get rid of a bulge that does not go away with diet and exercise are able to get very satisfying long-term results.

 Patients can get results after a single treatment.